 - Enjoy the talk as it unfolds.

-1. At 5-minutes remaining, signal 5 minutes left with the green card or light.
+- At 5-minutes remaining, green light.

-3. At 0-minutes remaining, signal STOP with the red card or light.
+- At 0-minutes remaining, red light.

 If the speaker runs over the allotted time (25 or 17 minutes), consider whether to forego questions or to finish the talk.